Travel guide

 1. Open Settings and go to Cellular (or "Mobile" depending on the iOS version).

-2. If you use two lines, tap the line you will be traveling with (your destination eSIM, for example) to configure it separately.
+2. If you use two lines, tap on the line you will be traveling with (your destination eSIM, for example) to configure it separately.

 3. Go to Cellular Data Options > Data Roaming and slide it to turn it green.

-If you've just installed an eSIM and don't know how to get it ready, remember that roaming is the last switch to touch: without it turned green, there will be no data, no matter how well the line is configured.
+If you've just installed an eSIM and don't know how to get it ready, remember that roaming is the last switch to touch: without it in green, there will be no data, no matter how well the line is configured.

 How to activate roaming on Android

-On Android, open Settings > Connections (or Network & Internet) > Mobile Networks and activate "Data roaming."
+On Android, open Settings > Connections (or Network & Internet) > Mobile networks and activate "Data roaming."
 On phones with two SIMs, first choose the correct data SIM at the top; each card has its own independent roaming switch.

 The path changes slightly depending on the brand (Samsung, Xiaomi, Google Pixel, OPPO), but the idea is always the same.
 Here are the most common variants in 2026: